 - Next, add your vanilla and salt and mix that in.1 teaspoon vanilla extract, 1 teaspoon salt

-- Now, add your your all purpose flour into the butter mixture and mix on low-speed until the mixture starts to form a ball .3 ½ cups all-purpose flour
+- Now, add your your all purpose flour into the butter mixture and mix on low-speed until the mixture starts to form a ball (about 2-3 minutes) .3 ½ cups all-purpose flour

 - Divide your dough in half and wrap up one half and place in the refrigerator until later.
 Press the other half of the dough into the bottom of the prepared pan to form the bottom crust.